Duncan Scott (swimmer): 2022

+Once again Scott made history at the Birmingham 2022 Commonwealth Games.
+He amassed 2 gold medals in his signature 200m freestyle and 200m IM in addition to 4 bronze medals, making him Scotland’s most decorated athlete ever in the Commonwealth Games.

 On the second day of swimming competition at the 2022 Commonwealth Games, held in Birmingham, England in July and August, Scott swam a 1:47.16 in the preliminaries of the 200 metre freestyle, qualifying for the final ranking second.
 Later in the morning, he ranked seventh in the preliminaries of the 400 metre individual medley, swimming a time of 4:20.92 to qualify for the final.
 In the final of the 200 metre freestyle, he won the gold medal with a time of 1:45.02.
 He followed his gold medal up with a bronze medal in the 400 metre individual medley with a time of 4:11.27.
 The following day, Scott ranked third in the preliminaries of the 200 metre butterfly and advanced to the final with his time of 1:57.48.
 In his second event of the morning, the 100 metre freestyle, he qualified for the semifinals.
 For the evening finals session, he started off with a fifth-place finish in the 200 metre butterfly in a time of 1:56.89.
 Less than an hour later, he ranked sixth in the semifinals of the 100 metre freestyle with a 48.78 and qualified for the final.

 In the final of the 100 metre freestyle on day four, Scott finished in a time of 48.27 seconds and won the bronze medal.
 Later in the session, he won a bronze medal in the 4×200 metre freestyle relay, splitting a 1:44.48 for the fourth leg of the relay to help finish in 7:09.33.
 His relay bronze medal marked his eleventh total medal at the Commonwealth Games and he became the most decorated Scottish competitor across all Commonwealth Games, breaking the former record of ten total medals set by shooter Alister Allan in 1994.
 Two days later, on the sixth and final day, he qualified for the final of the 200 metre individual medley along with fellow Scotsman Mark Szaranek, ranking third with a time of 2:00.41.
 In the final, he won the gold medal with a Games record time of 1:56.88.
 For his final event of the Games, he split a 51.74 for the butterfly leg of the 4×100 metre medley relay in the final to help win the bronze medal with a Scottish record time of 3:35.11.